visual-framework/vf-core/README.md

 | "             | v2.1.1        | Tagged patch release |
 | 2.2           | v2.2.0        | Minor release with possible breaking changes |
 | 3.0           | v3.0.0        | Major release with many breaking changes|

-Difference between major, minor releases:
-- Minor releases (.1, .2, .3...) can have breaking changes and any such changes will be detailed and tested.
-- Patch releases (0.0.X) will not have changes to code structure or parts and will mainly add features or update visual assets (such as logos or icon fonts).

 We support the last two minor releases with bug fixes and branding.
 New features will only be added to the current and development versions.